Creamy Paleo Cauliflower Soup with Coconut Milk with a hint of nutmeg! it’s Gluten Free and Dairy free, Vegan option, Paleo, and Whole30.

 I have a couple more recipes that I think you’ll enjoy.
 First is my homemade Cream of Chicken Soup recipe.
 As someone who is gluten free and 99% dairy free (I can only tolerate very small amounts of dairy without issues) it’s been nigh on impossible to find any ready made ‘cream of’ soups that are both gluten and dairy free, so I made my own!
 It’s very, very easy, my only regret is that I didn’t make it years ago!
 I LOVE this Roasted Paleo Butternut Squash Soup with Apple, it’s such a warming soup, and naturally sweet too.
 And finally a couple of my more popular stew recipes, Gluten-Free Beef Burgundy and Paleo Chicken Stew with Kale and Dijon Mustard, they’re both very filling and some of our favorites!

-- 1 tbsp coconut oil, or coconut oil spray for WW
+- 1 tbsp coconut oil or coconut oil spray

-- 375ml (1.5 cups) fat free gluten free vegetable stock or chicken
+- 1.5 cups fat free gluten free vegetable stock, or chicken 375mls

 - grating of nutmeg